Muhammad Mokaev: Ultimate Fighting Championship

 On 17 November 2021, Mokaev signed with UFC.

 Mokaev made his UFC debut against Cody Durden on 19 March 2022.
 He won the fight via guillotine choke in round one.
 With this win, he received the Performance of the Night award.

 Mokaev faced Charles Johnson in his second UFC bout on 23 July 2022, at UFC Fight Night 212.
 He won the fight via unanimous decision.

 Mokaev faced Malcolm Gordon on 22 October 2022, at UFC 280.
 He won the fight via armbar in the third round.

-Mokaev faced Jafel Filho on March 18, 2023 at UFC 286.
-He won the fight via a neck crack submission in the third round.
+Mokaev faced Jafel Filho on 18 March 2023 at UFC 286.
+He won the fight via a neck crank submission in the third round.